Latest News

 In May, Chinese refiners largely avoided the market.
 They refused crude from Saudi Arabia and resold refined products from West Africa.
 This behaviour indicates that China's oil exports will continue to be low well into the summer.

-Beijing's vast oil stockpiles were estimated at 1.3 billion barrels in February, which is roughly equivalent to four months worth of imports.
+Beijing's vast oil reserves, which were estimated at 1.3 billion barrels in February, are roughly equivalent to four months worth of imports.

 China does not provide detailed information on its oil reserves, which makes it difficult to determine how aggressively the country has used its reserves.
 The International Energy Agency reported that China's above ground crude stock fell by 7,000,000 barrels in march, marking the first drop in six months.
-The Paris-based agency does not have visibility into oil stored in underground caverns.
+The Paris-based agency has no knowledge of oil stored in underground caverns.

 DANGER ZONE